Sara Sampaio Showers Outdoors In Costa Rica Rocking Skimpy One-Piece Bathing Suit In Latest Instagram Shot

 “Funny story, when I was a kid I used to hate my lips, cause all my best friends in school had brown eyes and thin lips, and when your a kid all you want is to be like everyone else!
 Well now I really love them!”
 Sampaio wrote in a question and answer session with her fans, as quoted by StyleCaster.

 But one revelation made by Sampaio recently was far from typical.
-On her Instagram account she posted a “story” revealing that she suffers from a mental health condition known as Trichotillomania, according to Harper’s Bazaar.
+On her Instagram account she posted a “story” revealing that she suffers from a mental health condition known as trichotillomania, according to Harper’s Bazaar.

 “For those who don’t know what it is, it’s also known as a hair pulling disorder.
 It’s an impulse control disorder characterised by a long term urge that results in the pulling out of one’s hair,” she wrote.
-In Sampaio’s case, the condition causes her to compulsively pull at her eyebrows, resulting in large gaps that she must fill in with a an eyebrow pencil, she said.
+In Sampaio’s case, the condition causes her to compulsively pull at her eyebrows, resulting in large gaps that she must fill in with an eyebrow pencil, she said.